Iain Vigurs: Banks o' Dee

-On 17 July 2024, Vigurs joined Highland League side Banks o' Dee on a free transfer.
+On 17 July 2024, Vigurs joined Highland League side Banks o' Dee on a free transfer, along with Mark Reynolds.
 Upon joining the club, Vigurs said "he was effectively retired" but he was tempted to "get back playing".

 Vigurs made his debut for Banks o' Dee, in a 2–0 win against Formartine United in the opening game of the season.
 On 31 August 2024, he scored his first goal for the club, in a 6–1 win against Wick Academy.
 On 21 September 2024, Vigurs scored his second goal for Banks o' Dee, in a 3–0 win against Clachnacuddi.
 Two weeks later on 2 October 2024, he scored his third goal for the club, in a 4–2 win against Aberdeen to reach the final of the Aberdeenshire Cup.
 Four days later on 6 October 2024, Vigurs scored his fourth goal for Banks o' Dee, in a 4–1 win against Strathspey Thistle.
 He scored on 6 November 2024 and 9 November 2024 against Deveronvale and Nairn County respectively.
 Vigurs was in the squad for the club, in a 1–0 win against Huntly to win the Aberdeenshire Cup.
 On 1 February 2025, he scored his seventh goal for Banks o' Dee, in a 2–0 win against Buckie Thistle.
 A month later on 15 March 2025, Vigurs scored his eighth goal for the club, in a 5–1 win against Rothes.
 However, he suffered an injury that kept him out for the remaining matches of the 2024–25 season.

-On 11 July 2025, Vigurs left the club.
+On 11 July 2025, Vigurs left the club and have since retired from professional football.